arochat9/ai-assistant-server/README.md

 - to terminate: docker compose down
 - docker compose currently starts the server, and runs any migrations

+pytest

+- just type pytest and tests will run
+- they use conftest to connect to database etc

 project layout

 - routes for API endpoints